noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 - examples:
   - the internet operates on a client-server pattern

-##### Peer-to-Peer

-- extends the the client-server architecture, utilizing a decenralized system in which peers communicate with each other directly
-  - abstraction X...
-  - communication:
-    - clients can connect to each other for services and connect to the server generally to retrieve the list of available clients
-- key concepts:
-  - clients are `peers` and share work + responsibilities
-- advantages:
-- disadvantages:
-- examples:

 ##### Controller-Responder (master-slave|primary-replica)

 - extends the multi-tier pattern consisting of two components the controller and responser(s)